Col du Pré

 - D902 from Bourg-Saint-Maurice (N90).

 I highly recommend the variant from Cormet de Roselend via the Col du Pré.
-The views are much clearer than on the main route, and you really get an eyeful.
+The views are much clearer than on the main route, and you really get a real eyeful.

 Jean-François, Albertville

 The 7 km after Arêches are very difficult, I find.
-We thread the laces like pearls, but it never ends.
-But, it's so beautiful!
+You thread the laces like pearls, but it's so beautiful!

 Maxime, Bruxelles